-The bulbs have very good levels of heart-friendly electrolyte, potassium.
+The bulbs have an excellent level of heart-friendly electrolyte, potassium.
 100 g provides 414 mg or 9% of daily-recommended levels.
-Potassium is an important electrolyte inside the cell.
-It helps reduce blood pressure and rate of heartbeats by countering effects of sodium.
+Potassium is an essential electrolyte inside the cell.
+It helps reduce blood pressure and rate of heartbeats by countering the effects of sodium.

-Very large and over-mature bulbs are quite stringy and have a less intense flavor.
+Gigantic and over-mature bulbs are quite stringy and have a less intense flavor.
 Avoid dried out, shriveled bulbs and those with yellow discoloration, spots, splits, and bruise.

 At home, place them in a zip pouch (plastic bag) and store inside the vegetable compartment of the refrigerator as you do in case of leeks.
 They stay fresh for up to five days, however, prolong storage would lead to loss of nutrients and some flavor.

 Fennel bulb is used as a vegetable to add flavors to various dishes, particularly in salads, stews, and soups.
-Its blanched bulb has a unique aroma and a light, sweet, subtle licorice taste.
+Its blanched bulb has a unique aroma and light, sweet, subtle licorice taste.

 Here are some serving tips:

-Photo courtesy: Jon Juan
+Courtesy: Jon Juan

 |Crab risotto, fennel and herb dish.

-<<-Back to Vegetables from Fennel bulb.
-Plese visit here for impressive list of vegetables with complete illustrations of their nutrition facts, and health benefits.
+≻≻-Back to Vegetables from Fennel bulb.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

-<<-Back to Home page.
+≻≻-Back to Home page.